All Episodes

 You don't learn in medical school or in your training about very important, very real issues like God.

-In other words, physicians are trained in hard science.
+In other words, physicians are trained in hard science, biology, everything about the human body.

-Biology, everything about the human body, and most scientists, and I've interviewed many, many scientists, Doctor, I would say are not believers in God, to be frank.
+And most scientists, and I have interviewed many, many scientists, Doctor, I would say are not believers in God, to be frank.

-I think maybe people just sort of get so focused on the body and the physical self and how things can go wrong with the body and how they need to fix it, that in some real way, in my opinion, they're overlooking the very big picture.
+And I think the, and that's interesting, but you are correct, and not only from your enormous, I can imagine how many enormous number of scientists you've interviewed, and certainly other surveys are consistent with that, that I think maybe people just sort of get so focused on the body and the physical self and how things can go wrong with the body and how they need to fix it that in some real way, in my opinion, they're overlooking the very big picture, and that is there is more.

 There's a bigger picture.

-There's that vast afterlife and there is an organization in order to that afterlife and I firmly believe as part of that afterlife there is God.
+There's that vast afterlife, and there is an organization and order to that afterlife.

-Well, a lot of surgeons come out of the operating room just having done something quite miraculous.
+Well, a lot of surgeons come out of the operating room just having done something quite miraculous, I'm sure, with the feeling that God didn't do that.

 Yeah, we do have some physicians with a God complex.